DigitalFuturesOCADU/df-pong/ble/BLE-BASICS.md

 ### 4. **p5.js to p5.js** (Arduino Bridge)
 - Two p5.js instances communicate via Arduino relay
-- Each phone writes to its own characteristic
+- Each browser writes to its own characteristic
-- Each phone listens to the other's characteristic
+- Each browser listens to the other's characteristic
 - Arduino passes data between them automatically

 ---